Quark and Polyakov-loop correlations in effective models at zero and non-vanishing density: Conclusions and outlook

-For studying the effect of the kinetic contribution of quarks to the correlation between quarks and Polyakov loop we compared the behaviour of the later between calculations using a self-consistent medium-dependent quark mass and for several values of constant quark masses.
-We observe that for values of the dressed quark mass $m$ below the scale $\Lambda_\mrm{QCD}$ the qualitative behaviour of the Polyakov loop becomes relatively insensitive to the exact value of $m$.
-Except very close to the chiral transition (where $m$ changes quickly) the Polyakov-loop susceptibility is not much altered by keeping the mass constant so that even the transition properties are almost not affected by the precise value of the mass.
-We interpret this lack of sensitivity to the mass of the quark as sign of a missing mechanism to take into account the quark back-reaction on the Polyakov loop because of the lack of dynamical quark loops in its calculation.
-Comparing the Polyakov-loop susceptibility for medium-dependent and constant mass at finite density allows to disentangle a smooth crossover proper to breaking of center symmetry from a peak in the susceptibility introduced purely by a chiral first order transition but at which the value of the Polyakov loop remains small, so in the confined regime.
-This picture opens the possibility to discuss an intermediate phase, general known as quarkyonic phase, that is in our model a confined chirally restored phase.
-Probing the number of thermal quark degrees of freedom within this phase, indeed one sees signs of statistical confinement with a quite stable ``plateau'' where some quarks have been liberated due to the chiral transition but where their contribution to thermodynamics remains low.
-Furthermore, meson spectral functions behave as it is expected in a confined but chirally symmetric phase: the sigma and pion spectral functions essentially coincide but their width is small.\\ Another contribution to the correlation between quarks and Polyakov loop at non-vanishing density comes from the fact that the Fermi energy acts exactly as any kinetic energy and increases the explicit breaking of center symmetry.
+For studying the effect of the kinetic contribution of quarks to the correlation between quarks and the Polyakov loop, we compared the behavior of the latter between calculations using a self-consistent medium-dependent quark mass and for several values of constant quark masses, $m_{\text{fix}}$.
+Except very close to the chiral transition (where $m$ changes quickly), the Polyakov-loop susceptibility is not much altered by keeping the mass constant at the value $m_{mean}$ so that even the transition properties are almost not affected by the precise value of the mass.
+We interpret this lack of sensitivity to the mass of the quark as a sign of a missing mechanism to take into account the quark back-reaction on the Polyakov loop due to the lack of dynamical quark loops in its calculation.
+Comparing the Polyakov-loop susceptibility for a medium-dependent and a constant mass at finite density allows to disentangle a smooth crossover proper to the breaking of center symmetry from a peak in the susceptibility introduced purely by a chiral first-order phase transition but at which the value of the Polyakov loop remains small, so in the confined regime.
+This picture opens the possibility to discuss an intermediate phase, which, in our model, is a confined chirally restored phase.
+Probing the number of thermal quark degrees of freedom within this phase, indeed, one sees signs of statistical confinement with a quite stable ``plateau'' where some quarks have been liberated due to the chiral transition but where their contribution to thermodynamics remains low.
+Furthermore, meson spectral functions behave as they are expected in a confined but chirally symmetric phase: the sigma and pion spectral functions essentially coincide but their width is small.\\ Another contribution to the correlation between quarks and the Polyakov loop at non-vanishing density comes from the fact that the Fermi energy acts exactly as any kinetic energy and increases the explicit breaking of center symmetry.
 From some large chemical potential on this explicit breaking of the symmetry is so strong that the Polyakov-loop susceptibility does not have a maximum anymore except at $T = 0$.
-Hence, apart a missing ingredient to allow the Polyakov loop to be non-zero at zero temperature, a statistical deconfinement induced only by the density seems to be realisable within the model.
+Hence, apart from a missing ingredient, deconfinement induced only by the density seems to be realizable within the model.
 This missing ingredient is again probably related to quark back-reaction on the gauge fields.